nikhilsaravanan/cf_ai_shadow/README.md

 > An AI research agent that tails DeFi wallets on Ethereum mainnet, builds a persistent dossier per wallet via the Cloudflare Agents SDK, and lets you chat with it over WebSocket.

-Submission for the Cloudflare 2026 internship assignment (AI-powered application).

 ---

 ## What it does